 For many people, sharing an alcoholic drink with friends and family is one of life’s great pleasures, and a key feature at most social gatherings and celebrations.
 Alcohol is everywhere, from restaurants to bars, to supermarkets and shops on every street corner.
 It’s no secret that regular drinking isn’t the healthiest choice.
 If you’re one of many adults who can drink in moderation, enjoying the occasional glass of wine with friends, this doesn’t pose a problem.
 There won’t be significant negative affects on the body.
 But if you’re one of those Britons regularly drinking to excess, the dangers far outweigh the perceived ‘fun’.
 Alcohol can be a poison, and is one of the most addictive liquid drugs available in society today.
 If you feel your habit is becoming damaging, it’s worth reading this article to find out more about cutting down your intake, stopping drinking altogether, and seeking professional help.

 Government guidelines from the UK’s Chief Medical Officers advise both men and women to not regularly drink more than 14 units a week.
 These 14 units of alcohol equate to roughly six pints of beer or six 175ml glasses of wine.
 It is also encouraged to have alcohol-free days every week, where there is no alcohol consumed at all.
 This can provide relief for the liver and digestive system, which can become irritated by frequent alcohol consumption.
 Ultimately, the more you drink the greater your risk of developing mental and physical health problems over time.
 If you are worried about your drinking or someone else’s, then the Providence Projects are here to help.
-Our private alcohol rehab on England’s beautiful south-coast, has been running since 1996.
+Our private alcohol treatment clinic on England’s beautiful south-coast, has been running since 1996.
 You can call us today on 0800 955 0945 for free, confidential advice and support.
 Our phone lines are open 24/7 to answer your calls.

 Excessive Alcohol: The Harms